f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 |image10|

-This error is coming from the iRules TCL code in our “catch” of the ILX call. **If we look at the logs we will see the following error**:
+This error is coming from the iRules TCL code in our “catch” of the ILX call.
+If we look at the logs we will see the following:

-``Stopping``
+``# tail -1 /var/log/ltm
+Jul 11 16:02:15 bigip1 err tmm1[14567]: Rule /Common/ilxlab2_pl/json_parse <HTTP_REQUEST_DATA>: Client - 10.0.0.10, ILX failure: ILX timeout.     invoked from within "ILX::call $handle jsonParse [HTTP::payload]" ``

+# tail -1 /var/log/ltm
+Jul 11 16:02:15 bigip1 err tmm1[14567]: Rule /Common/ilxlab2_pl/json_parse <HTTP_REQUEST_DATA>: Client - 10.0.0.10, ILX failure: ILX timeout.     invoked from within "ILX::call $handle jsonParse [HTTP::payload]"

+The log file for the extension should have some entries similar to this:

+``
+# tail -20 /var/log/ilx/Common.ilxlab2_pl.ilxlab2_ext
+Jul 11 16:02:12 pid[15201] undefined:5
+Jul 11 16:02:12 pid[15201] randomtext
+Jul 11 16:02:12 pid[15201] ^
+Jul 11 16:02:12 pid[15201] SyntaxError: Unexpected token w
+Jul 11 16:02:12 pid[15201]     at Object.parse (native)
+Jul 11 16:02:12 pid[15201]     at Object.jsonParse (/var/sdm/plugin_store/plugins/:Common:ilxlab2_pl_62102_2/extensions/ilxlab2_ext/index.js:13:23)
+Jul 11 16:02:12 pid[15201]     at ILXClient.<anonymous> (/var/sdm/plugin_store/plugins/:Common:ilxlab2_pl_62102_2/extensions/ilxlab2_ext/node_modules/f5-nodejs/lib/ilx_server.js:100:46)
+<--------------Rest of output truncated -------------->

+``

 As you can see, our bad JSON threw an exception that crashed the Node.js process which caused an ILX timeout in TCL.
+This is the stack track for our exception.

 To prevent Node.js from crashing we need to put JSON.parse in a try/catch block.
 Perform code step 2 on the workspace to do this.
-The Node method should end up like this –
+The Node function should end up like this –

 **Code Step 2**